pivotal/docs-tap/app-sso/getting-started/appsso-overview.hbs.md

 You must install AppSSO on your Tanzu Application Platform cluster.
 For more information, see [Install AppSSO](../how-to-guides/platform-operators/installation.hbs.md).

+You must have the [Tanzu CLI](/install-tanzu-cli.hbs.md) installed on your machine and be connected to a Tanzu cluster.

 ## <a id='concepts'></a>Key concepts